FNLookup/data/festival/docs/Leaderboards/EventIDs.md

 - Replace `x` with the current season number
 - For Festival Season 1, instead of `season00x` it is `evergreen`.
+- For Festival Season 10, it is `season010`.
 - `su` is the `su` field found in a Jam Track's Metadata.

 ## Jam Track Event Window IDs